zeynepakkalyoncu/PenGlove/README.md

-# Data Glove as a Pen
+# Pen Glove

-Source code for a data glove built with an MPU6050 sensor and Arduino Uno.
+Source code for a data glove built with an MPU6050 sensor and Arduino Uno to be used as a virtual pen.

 Capabilities of the glove include:
 * Allow the user to write or draw by moving their hand in the air